jj-one/electrum-cat/contrib/build-wine/README_windows.md

-# Running Electrum-GRS from source on Windows (development version)
+# Running Electrum-CAT from source on Windows (development version)

 ## Prerequisites